 Much like other human endeavors, research is usually built on something else.
 Usually.
 Undergraduate researcher and biology major Carter Welch finds himself in that rare position of being at the beginning.

 Welch is doing the baseline look at water quality in the Lost Creek as it meanders its way through the Ohio State Lima campus.
-He and his research mentor Dr. Zac Beres, visiting assistant professor of biology, have been classifying the organisms present and studying how they interact with each other and their environment.
+He and his research mentor Dr. Zac Beres, visiting assistant professor of biology, have been classifying the organisms present and studying how they interact with each other and their environment from both a natural site and a bridge site.

 “There is more to a water system than we think -- from the different organisms, big to small, that live there and the suitability of the water for us humans to drink.
 There are many organisms in the creek system that call it their home and many actions that humans take determine how the creatures live in the water,” Welch said.
 “It is up to us to be able to understand our impact on the different watersheds and organisms that live in them.”